Alrope123/retrieval-scaling/README.md

     datastore.embedding.embedding_dir=datastores/pes2o \
     datastore.embedding.passages_dir=datastores/pes2o/passages
 ```
-#### To build the index for multiple-source datastore (e.g., full CompactDS)
+#### To build the index from multiple-source vectors (e.g., full CompactDS)
-- The vectors and passages need to be aggregated in to the same directories.
+- The vectors and passages need to be aggregated in to the same directories, which can be done by creating symbolic links for vectors from multiple data sources.
-- In order to do that, we create symbolic link for vectors from all 10 data sources under `datastores` into `datastores/compactds`:
+- To reproduce CompactDS, create symbolic links for vectors from all 10 data sources under `datastores` into `datastores/compactds`:
 ```bash
 bash create_symlink_vectors.sh datastores datastores/compactds
 bash create_symlink_passages.sh datastores datastores/compactds